pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/InsertStatements.md

 ### Inserting records

-It's also possible to insert entire records, either using result builder syntax:
+It's also possible to insert entire records using result builder syntax:

 @Row {
   @Column {